MicrosoftDocs/azure-devops-docs/docs/user-guide/what-is-azure-devops.md

 - **Azure Test Plans** provides several tools to test your apps, including manual/exploratory testing and continuous testing
 - **Azure Artifacts** allows teams to share Maven, npm, and NuGet packages from public and private sources and integrate package sharing into your CI/CD pipelines

-You can also acquire collaboration tools that include the following:
+You can also use collaboration tools such as:

 - Customizable team dashboards with configurable widgets to share information, progress, and trends
 - Built-in wikis for sharing information